lauradang/wiki-notes/Machine Learning/Convolutional Neural Networks/cnn-layers.md

 ## Convolutional Layer

+- **High-Level Idea**
   - Feature extractor
-- Detects patterns
-  - Eg of pattern is (edge, corner, circle, square)
+  - Detects patterns (edge, corner, circle, square)
+- Produced by applying series of filters to an image => which produces an image per filter
+- These images are stacked and forms a convolutional layer with depth = # of filters applied
+  - Makes the image "deeper" - Look at image above and see that rectangular prisms are getting deeper and skinnier (skinnier due to pooling)
+- In the OpenCV notebook, we defined our own weights in the kernel.
+However, neural networks learn what the best weights are as they train.

+### Filters/Kernels/Neurons in Convolutional Layers

+- Uses:
+  - Filter out irrelevant image information
+  - Amplify distinguishing traits or object boundaries
+- **Hyperparameter Tuning**
-- Geometrical filters are usually the layers at the service of network
+  - Increasing the **# of filters** increases the number of patterns your network will learn
+  - Increasing the **size of filters** increases the size of detected patterns
+  - Stride
+  - Padding
 - As you go deeper in the network, the filters become more complex and detailed
 - Usually has ReLU activation function applied (which means this function is applied on all square of the feature map) to force all negative values to be 0

-### Filters/Kernels/Neurons in Convolutional Layers

 - Filter (all the same thing) starts in the top left corner of the input image and slides/convolving right across all areas of input image (Covers FxF area at a time)

 ![4x4 Image, 3x3 Filter, 2x2 Convolution](convolution.gif)